 |Breakfast Menu||All Day Menu||Drinks Menu|

 On this occasion however we opted to save our dining experience for the restaurant in The Pier First Class lounge.
-Look out for our upcoming review.
+Click here for our review of that facility.

 As mentioned above there is a self-service buffet called The Atrium, which is stocked with fruit, cheese, cold meats, salad and some other quick bite or even grab-and-go items like sandwiches.